tis-innovation-park/tm-vmm/doc/egov-overview.md

 `	Flags          :`

-With the OpenSC drivers installed (found in the repos of most major Linux distributions) and Firefox setup everything works.
+With the OpenSC drivers installed (found in the repos of most major Linux distributions) and Firefox setup, everything works.

+## eGov mobile testing

+Another challenge to overcome will be testing eGov services on mobile platforms, more specifially automating tests under Android.
+Good news is this is possible using Selenium.
+The one major obstacle that we face is getting around the smart card login.
+So far I am unaware of getting this to work under Android unless you patch the kernel and this is of course no an option.
+More documentation and research is needed concerning this.